Information about specific programmatic emphases, strengths, mission(s), or goals(s) of the medical school.

 Successful completion of Step 1, Step 2CK, and Step 2 CS is required for graduation.

 Information about the use of Objective Structured Clinical Evaluations (OSCEs) in the assessment of an institution’s medical students.

-OSCE exams occur at the end of Year 2, as well as the Family Medicine, Internal Medicine, Neurology, Obstetrics/Gynecology, Psychiatry, Surgery, and Surgery Subspecialty required clerkships.
+OSCE exams occur at the end of Year 2, as well as during each of the required clerkships (Family Medicine, Internal Medicine, Neurology, Obstetrics/Gynecology, Pediatrics, Psychiatry, Surgery, and Surgery Subspecialty).
 All students are required to take and pass the Clinical Performance Exam in order to graduate from the Keck School of Medicine.